rVnPower/PixivFE/README.md

 You can use PixivFE for personal use!
 Assuming that you use an operating system that can run POSIX shell scripts, install `go`, clone this repository, modify the `run.sh` file, and profit!
 I recommend self-hosting your own instance for personal use, instead of relying entirely on official instances.

 To deploy PixivFE using Docker or the compiled binary, see the [Hosting PixivFE](doc/Hosting.md) wiki page.

+PixivFE can work with or without an external image proxy server.
+Here is [the built-in proxy list](doc/Built-in%20Proxy%20List.go).
-A guide on [hosting a Pixiv image proxy](doc/Hosting-an-image-proxy-server-for-Pixiv.md) is also available if you don't want to use a public one.
+See [hosting a Pixiv image proxy](doc/Hosting-an-image-proxy-server-for-Pixiv.md) if you want to host one yourself.

 ## Development